takushim/tanitracer/README.md

 Usually, images are processed in the following order:
 1. Parameter optimization to detect single-molecule fluorescent spots
 1. Detection of fluorescent spots and output to TSV files
-1. Calculation of sample drift during acquisition
+1. Calculation of sample drift during acquisition (optional)
 1. Reconstruction of a super-resolved image
 1. Analysis of resolution by Fourier ring correlation (advanced)